Meet-Rayvadera/Modelling-the-Retail-System-Competition-and-Examining-Hotelling-s-law/README.md

-# Examining-HotellingLaw
+# Modelling the Retail System Competition
-For testing Hotelling's law, we will cellular automata based model which captures competition between different shops selling at some prices located at some location.
-We have taken two parameters, location and price, which each store can change to get better benefits.
+We simulated competition between various shops through cellular automata based model in MATLAB.
+We kept 2 parameters for each shop, location and price, which they can change to gain more customer share and profit respectively.
+We examined different scenarios for analysis and proposed different strategies for shops to gain more benefits.